-From short sprints to long runs, and city streets to off-road routes, we’ve searched high and low for the best places to hit the ground running (literally!).
+From short sprints to long runs and city streets to off-road routes, we’ve searched high and low for the best places to hit the ground running (literally!).
 Now the only thing you have to do is lace up your sneakers and put one foot in front of the other because the run route reconnaissance is already done.
 So whether you run for fun, or you’re training to win, these 12 places are prime real estate for every Philly runner.

 A go-to for runners all across Philly, Kelly Drive is a popular spot for breaking a sweat in the city.
-Whether you’re planning a casual run to clear your head, or a more serious training session in preparation for an upcoming race, this route will do the trick.
+Whether you’re planning a casual run to clear your head or a more serious training session in preparation for an upcoming race, this route will do the trick.
 Get started with a 4.5 mile run from Falls Bridge to the steps of the Philadelphia Museum of Art (cue the Rocky theme music!).
 Or extend your route by circling back to your starting point, staying the course until you hit the Schuylkill River Trail, or making a loop back to Falls Bridge via MLK Jr. Drive.

 If you’re looking to go long, look no further than the Schuylkill Banks Trail, which feeds into the Kelly Drive Loop.
 As the name suggests, you’ll travel along, and on top of, the Schuylkill River.
 Some 60 miles of trail have been completed, so there’s no shortage of options.
 South Street to Phoenixville is a solid 26-mile run.
-And East Falls to Valley Forge (click the green map icon above) clocks in at 20ish miles.
+And East Falls to Valley Forge clocks in at 20ish miles.
 At some point, you’ll also want run by, to, or from the Schuylkill River Banks boardwalk.
 With all this awesomeness, it’s no wonder Schuylkill Banks Trail was named the Best Urban Trail in America.

 If the thought of running upwards of 20 miles makes you cringe, kick a quick run across the Ben Franklin Bridge instead.
 Trust us, you’ll be glad you did.
-Make your way onto the bridge via Race Street or Penn’s Landing.
+Make your way onto the bridge via Race St. or Penn’s Landing.
 From there, use the pedestrian walkway (or runway in this case) to get things going.
 When you do, you’ll realize you’re in for a little uphill climb to access the walkway.
 Pick up the pace and prepare for your reward — a fantastic view of the Philly skyline.
 Make your way to Jersey and back, then call it quits.
-Runner’s tip: give this run a go at sunrise or sunset.
+Fitt Tip: give this run a go at sunrise or sunset.
 And when winter rolls around, you won’t have to find a new route.
 The runway is cleared in salted and morning for your early bird runners.

 Love what the Forbidden Trail has to offer, but need a longer route?
 Take a trip to Northeast Philly for a nine-mile run in Pennypack Park.
 The fact that it’s within the city and easily accessible from I-95 is also a plus.
 Follow the gravel and asphalt trail as it winds through the forest, fields, and alongside a stream, and get your daily dose of exercise and fresh air all at once.

-Find out what Franklin Delano Roosevelt Park has to offer while following a 3-mile path around the park.
+Find out what Franklin Delano Roosevelt Park has to offer while following a three-mile path around the park.
 Experience the calming effects of running near the peaceful ponds, or snap a quick photo of the picture-perfect lake house for all your runner friends to see.
 If three miles doesn’t do it for you, head south and you’ll find the Navy Yard.
 This area along the river offers sights of boats being built right before your eyes.
 If you’re looking to do some exploring that doesn’t involve running, be sure to check out the American Swedish Historical Museum nearby.